 Skills.
 Tech jobs tend to require a particular set of them.
-And when a perspective employer is looking for specific on-paper proficiencies, you can't simply Liam Niessan your way out of such situations.
+And when a potential employer is looking for specific proficiencies, you can't simply Liam Niessan your way out of such situations.

 However, for job seekers who have the required education but are lacking a year or less of the required experience, there are transferable soft skills that transcend jobs, departments and industries.
 And could still position a candidate as the right fit.